madfolio/Least-Squares-Trilateration/README.md

 ## Discussion
-The first file, [scipy.optimize.least.squares.ipynb](https://github.com/etymologisk/Least-Squares-Trilateration/blob/master/scipy.optimize.least_squares.ipynb), takes 9 points which have a range to an unknown point.
+The first file, [limited simulated points](https://github.com/etymologisk/Least-Squares-Trilateration/blob/master/Trilateration%20Using%20Limited%20Simulated%20Points%20With%20scipy.optimize.least_squares.ipynb), takes 9 points which have a range to an unknown point.
 This was used as a test bed and can be manually manipulated to prove the method.

-The second file, [Result Using Simulated Points In Pandas](https://github.com/etymologisk/Least-Squares-Trilateration/blob/master/Result%20Using%20Simulated%20Points%20In%20Pandas.ipynb), takes a large number of points, finds the "best" 500 and uses these in the least squares equations.
+The second file, [multiple simulated points](https://github.com/etymologisk/Least-Squares-Trilateration/blob/master/Trilateration%20Using%20Multiple%20Simulated%20Points%20With%20scipy.optimize.least_squares.ipynb), takes a large number of points, finds the "best" 500 and uses these in the least squares equations.

 [Equations.py](https://github.com/etymologisk/Least-Squares-Trilateration/blob/master/equations.py) is the output from the simulated script and is the next step in the implementation process.

 ## Development
-Further development required to remove dependancy on the hard coded equations in the simulated file.
-Also a clean up of the code as most of the graphing could be done by a function.
+Next step is to implement this code with real world data.